Palma de Majorca, 29 January 2018

 About RIU Hotels & Resorts

 The international RIU chain was founded in Mallorca by the Riu family in 1953 as a small holiday firm and is still owned by the family's third generation.
 The company specialises in holiday resorts and over 78% of its establishments offer its acclaimed All Inclusive by RIU service.
 With the inauguration of its first city hotel in 2010, RIU is expanding its range of products with its own line of city hotels called Riu Plaza.
 RIU Hotels & Resorts now has 97 hotels in 21 countries.
 In 2023, the chain welcomed 6,4 million guests and provided jobs for a total of 35,808 employees.
-RIU is currently the world's 36th ranked chain, one of the Caribbean's most popular, the largest in Spain in terms of revenue and the fourth largest in number of rooms.
+RIU is currently the world's 36thranked chain, one of the Caribbean's most popular, and the fourth largest in Spain in number of rooms.

 Contact